🔥COACHES: Join London’s fastest-growing fitness community — 50% off Premium membership + proven business growth guide FREE

 Hospital-based breathing programs reduce symptoms in GERD, asthma, and hypertension Digestive and cardiorespiratory support

-How to Use This Breathing Technique
+How to Use This Breathing Technique in Your Elemento Practice

 • Start every movement session with 2–3 minutes of diaphragmatic breathing to prime body and mind.